 Though accomplished in all strokes, Kierra specializes in breaststroke – arguably the most technically difficult stroke in swimming.
 Undulation and a powerful kick are key components of a fast breaststroke.
 Much of a race can be won or lost under water with turns and pullouts, and Kierra expertly demonstrates how to capitalize on every motion of the turn and body line on kickouts.

 Participants will learn how to read their bodies and execute proper timing of each phase of their strokes; however, Kierra also recognizes that not all swimmers are created the same.
 Her experience with a coach who never discouraged trying new techniques has translated into a strong coach-swimmer dynamic as a clinician with Fitter and Faster, striving to work in partnership with swimmers to figure out the best stroke for each individual.
 “I love when kids want to try something different.
 There is no text-book way to swim.”

 Her recipe for success in the water is straightforward:

 “The world is run by people who show up.
 As long as you keep showing up and trying your best, things will work out.
 Being there, having fun and working on one skill a day is enough.”
 Consistency and not giving yourself excuses are key ways to improve.

 “I have learned to lead by example and to have a positive attitude day in and day out.
-I also know how long of a road it was to get here.”
+I also know how long of a road it was to get where I am today.”

-When thinking about working with young swimmers in clinics and coaching sessions, she becomes giddy with excitement.
-“I would do anything to trade places with one of the participants so I could do it all again.
+When thinking about working with young swimmers in clinics and coaching sessions, she becomes giddy with excitement: “I would do anything to trade places with one of the participants so I could do it all again.
 Enjoy the work!” she says.